GoogleChrome/web.dev/src/site/content/en/payments/life-of-a-payment-transaction/index.md

 [`PaymentResponse`](https://w3c.github.io/payment-request/#paymentresponse-interface).
 The `PaymentResponse` object includes the following information:

-* the payment result details
+* Payment result details
-* the shipping address
+* Shipping address
-* the shipping option
+* Shipping option
-* contact information
+* Contact information

 At this point, the browser UI may still show a loading indicator meaning that the transaction is not completed yet.